dollardeploy/example-go/README.md

-# Go Web App Boilerplate
+# Go Web App Template

 This is a Go web application boilerplate that serves a simple HTML page.
 It includes a standard Go Makefile for common development and build tasks, including cross-compilation and hot-reloading.